The State Government has approved an additional 44 trading hours for general retail shops in the Perth metro area in the lead-up to Christmas.

 - making your shopfront stand out and boosting your in-store customer experience

-- your obligations as an employer if you are open for business on a public holiday
+- understanding your obligations as an employer if you are open for business on a public holiday

-- how you will manage the refunds and replacements which often come after Christmas.
+- planning how you will manage the refunds and replacements which often come after Christmas.

 Remember to make time for yourself

 The combination of longer trading hours and family obligations can make the Christmas and New Year period particularly tiring for business owners and staff.

 See our tips on managing stress and anxiety to help you keep on top of things during what can be a stressful time.